Moon: Formation

 The impact would have released enough energy to liquefy both the ejecta and the Earth's crust, forming a magma ocean.
 The liquefied ejecta could have then re-accreted into the Earth–Moon system.
-Similarly, the newly formed Moon would have had its own lunar magma ocean; its depth is estimated from about 500 km to 1737 km.
+The newly formed Moon would have had its own magma ocean; its depth is estimated from about 500 km to 1737 km.

-While the giant-impact theory explains many lines of evidence, some questions are still unresolved, most of which involve the Moon's composition.Above a high resolution threshold for simulations, a study published in 2022 finds that giant impacts can immediately place a satellite with similar mass and iron content to the Moon into orbit far outside Earth's Roche limit.
+While the giant-impact theory explains many lines of evidence, some questions are still unresolved, most of which involve the Moon's composition.
+Models that have the Moon acquiring a significant amount of the proto-Earth are more difficult to reconcile with geochemical data for the isotopes of zirconium, oxygen, silicon, and other elements.
+A study published in 2022, using high-resolution simulations (up to ×10^8 particles), found that giant impacts can immediately place a satellite with similar mass and iron content to the Moon into orbit far outside Earth's Roche limit.
 Even satellites that initially pass within the Roche limit can reliably and predictably survive, by being partially stripped and then torqued onto wider, stable orbits.

+On November 1, 2023, scientists reported that, according to computer simulations, remnants of Theia could still be present inside the Earth.

 Natural development

-After the Moon's formation the Moon settled in orbit around Earth much closer than today, making both bodies appear much larger in each's sky and causing on both more frequent and stronger eclipses and tidal effects.
+The newly formed Moon settled into a much closer Earth orbit than it has today.
+Each body therefore appeared much larger in the sky of the other, eclipses were more frequent, and tidal effects were stronger.

-Since then, due to tidal acceleration, the Moon's orbit around Earth has become significantly larger as well as longer, tidally locking the so-called lunar near side, always facing Earth with this same side.
+Due to tidal acceleration, the Moon's orbit around Earth has become significantly larger, with a longer period.

-The post formation cooled lunar surface has been shaped by large and many small impact events, retaining a broadly cratered landscape of all ages, as well as by volcanic activity, producing the prominent lunar maria.
-Volcanically active until 1.2 billion years ago, most of the Moon's mare basalts erupted during the Imbrian period, 3.3–3.7 billion years ago, though some being as young as 1.2 billion years and some as old as 4.2 billion years.
-The causes for the eruption of mare basalts, particularly their uneven occurrence on mainly the near-side, like the lunar highlands on the far side, has been an unresolved issue due to differing explanations.
-One explanation suggests that large meteorites were hitting the Moon in its early history leaving large craters which then were filled with lava.
-Other explanations suggest processes of lunar volcanism.
+Following formation, the Moon has cooled and most of its atmosphere has been stripped.
+The lunar surface has since been shaped by large impact events and many small ones, forming a landscape featuring craters of all ages.

+The Moon was volcanically active until 1.2 billion years ago, which laid down the prominent lunar maria.
+Most of the mare basalts erupted during the Imbrian period, 3.3–3.7 billion years ago, though some are as young as 1.2 billion years and some as old as 4.2 billion years.
+The distribution of the mare basalts is uneven, with the basalts predominantly appearing on the Moon's near-side hemisphere.
+The reasons for this are not yet known, although the relative thinness of the crust on the near side of the Moon is hypothesized to be a factor.
+Causes of the distribution of the lunar highlands on the far side are also not well understood.
+Topological measurements show the near side crust is thinner than the far side.
+One possible scenario then is that large impacts on the near side may have made it easier for lava to flow onto the surface.

+Lunar geologic timescale

+The lunar geological periods are named after their characteristic features, from most impact craters outside the dark mare, to the mare and later craters, and finally the young, still bright and therefore readily visible craters with ray systems like Copernicus or Tycho.